Skip to content

 (1935–2023)

-Born in 1935 on the South Side of Chicago, Hunt’s journey as a sculptor began at the age of 15, working initially with clay in a studio he built in his bedroom, later moving to the basement of his father’s barbershop.
-In the early 1950s, he studied at the School of the Art Institute of Chicago, where he encountered the work of Spanish sculptor Julio González in the exhibition ‘Sculpture of the Twentieth Century’.
+Born in 1935 on the South Side of Chicago, Hunt’s journey as a sculptor began at the age of 14, working initially with clay in a studio he built in his bedroom, later moving to the basement of his father’s barbershop.
+In the spring of 1953, he encountered the work of Spanish sculptor Julio González in the exhibition ‘Sculpture of the Twentieth Century’ at the Art Institute of Chicago.
 González’s forged, hammered and welded metal sculptures became one of the formative influences on the young artist.
-Inspired in part by González, Hunt transitioned away from soft materials and devoted himself solely to working with metal, teaching himself to solder, and later weld, discarded metal that he scavenged from local scrapyards in Chicago.
+Hunt enrolled at the School of the Art Institute of Chicago in the autumn of that year, where he earned his Bachelor of Arts.
+Inspired in part by González, he transitioned away from soft materials and devoted himself exclusively to metal, teaching himself to solder, and later weld, discarded metal that he scavenged from local scrapyards in Chicago.
+By 1955, Hunt would sell his soldered wire sculptures, paintings and drawings at local art fairs and galleries, marking the formal beginning of his career as an artist.

 With a profound fascination for biological science and the natural world, Hunt meditated on trajectories of metamorphosis, from basic cell division to more complex evolutions.
 In the artist’s alloying of mechanical and organic vocabularies, Hunt’s abstract sensuosity acknowledges the inherent, unique possibilities of metal, unrivalled by any other sculptural materials be that clay, stone or wood.

-In 1957, New York’s Museum of Modern Art (MoMA) acquired Hunt’s steel sculpture, Arachne (1956), earning Hunt national recognition and marking the beginning of his formal career as a sculptor.
-This achievement, accomplished at the age of 21, coincided with a pivotal juncture in American history – a time marked by racial inequality coupled with the beginnings of the Civil Rights Movement.
-The brutal, racially charged murder of Emmett Till in 1955, a fellow Chicagoan and African American who became a symbol of the cause, had a profound impact on Hunt.
-Throughout his life and work, the civil rights movement remained a driving force, shaping Hunt’s artistic process as he commemorated those individuals central to the movement and symbols of resistance.
+In 1957, New York’s Museum of Modern Art (MoMA) acquired Hunt’s steel sculpture, Arachne (1956), earning Hunt national recognition.
+This achievement, accomplished at the age of 21, coincided with a pivotal juncture in American history – a time marked by racial inequality coupled with the beginnings of the civil rights movement.
+The brutal, racially-charged murder of Emmett Till in 1955, a fellow Chicagoan and African American who became a symbol of the cause, had a profound impact on Hunt.
+Throughout his life and work, the civil rights movement remained a driving force, shaping Hunt’s artistic process as he commemorated those individuals central to the movement.
 In 1971, at the age of 35, Hunt achieved a historic milestone by becoming the first African American sculptor to have a retrospective at MoMA, New York.
+The exhibition featured 55 sculptures, eight drawings and 12 prints.

 In keeping with his thematic explorations of growth, freedom and the interplay between industrial materials and organic forms, the sculptor sustained an engagement with public spaces.
 In 1967, Hunt initiated work on Play, a commissioned sculpture that could not be accommodated within his studio.
 This endeavour led Hunt to collaborate with craftsmen and to use specialised machinery at a metal fabrication shop, marking the beginning of a new chapter in his artistic journey – that of public sculpture.
-Exploring the possibilities of site-specificity, Hunt shifted his focus to one addressing the interaction of sculpture and the space occupied.
+Exploring the possibilities of site-specificity, Hunt expanded his focus to encompass the interaction of sculpture and the space occupied.
 In this newfound situatedness, the amorphous and enigmatic rhythms of Hunt’s sculptures became intensified.
-Notable among Hunt’s public commissions are the welded bronze sculpture, Swing Low (2016), which was commissioned for the National Museum of African American History and Culture in Washington, DC, and The Light of Truth (2021), a monument dedicated to the journalist and civil rights activist Ida B. Wells.
+Notable among Hunt’s public commissions are the welded bronze sculpture, Swing Low (2016), installed as the centrepiece of the National Museum of African American History and Culture in Washington, DC, and The Light of Truth (2021), a monument dedicated to the journalist and civil rights activist Ida B. Wells-Barnett.

-Throughout his seven decade-long career, Hunt staged over 150 solo exhibitions and secured more than 160 large-scale public sculpture commissions worldwide.
-Among his works, Hunt paid tribute to some of his nation’s greatest heroes, including Martin Luther King, Jr., Mary McLeod Bethune, Jesse Owens, Hobart Taylor, Jr. and Ida B. Wells.
-In 2022, Barack Obama commissioned Hunt to create a sculptural work for the Obama Presidential Centre, located in Hunt’s hometown of Chicago.
+Throughout his seven decade-long career, Hunt staged over 170 solo exhibitions and secured more than 160 large-scale public sculpture commissions worldwide.
+Among his works, Hunt paid tribute to some of his nation’s greatest heroes, including Martin Luther King Jr., Mary McLeod Bethune, Jesse Owens, Hobart Taylor Jr. and Ida B. Wells-Barnett.
+In 2022, Barack Obama commissioned Hunt to create a sculptural work for the Obama Presidential Centre in Chicago.
 Book Bird will grace the Library Reading Garden outside the new Chicago Public Library branch on the campus.

-Richard Hunt (1935–2023) was born in Chicago, Illinois, where he lived and worked throughout his life.
-Throughout his career, he exhibited extensively, including solo exhibitions at KANEKO, Omaha, Nebraska (2022); Norton Simon Museum, Pasadena, California (2022); Art Institute of Chicago, Illinois (2020–21); Georgia Museum of Art, University of Georgia, Athens (2018); Koehnline Museum of Art, Oakton College, Illinois (2018); The Studio Museum in Harlem, New York (2016); Museum of Contemporary Art Chicago, Illinois (2014–15); Galesburg Civic Art Center, Galesburg, Illinois (2013); Brauer Museum of Art, Valparaiso, Indiana (2012); Peninsula Fine Arts Center, Newport News, Virginia (2011); and David Findlay Jr Gallery, New York (2011).
-His work is held in over 100 public collections including Albright-Knox Art Gallery, Buffalo, New York; Art Institute of Chicago, Illinois; The Cleveland Museum of Art, Ohio; Detroit Institute of Arts, Michigan; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC; The Metropolitan Museum of Art, New York; Museum of Contemporary Art San Diego, California; MFA Houston, Texas; MoMA, New York; National Museum of African American History and Culture, Washington, DC; Smithsonian American Art Museum, Washington, DC; Storm King Art Center, Mountainville, New York; The Studio Museum in Harlem, New York; and Whitney Museum of American Art, New York, among others.
+Richard Hunt (1935–2023) was born in Chicago, Illinois, where he lived and worked.
+Throughout his career, he exhibited extensively.
+Solo exhibitions of his work include White Cube, New York (2024); Amon Carter Museum of American Art, Fort Worth, Texas (2024); Abraham Lincoln Presidential Library and Museum, Springfield, Illinois (2024); KANEKO, Omaha, Nebraska (2022); Norton Simon Museum, Pasadena, California (2022); Art Institute of Chicago, Illinois (2020–21); Georgia Museum of Art, University of Georgia, Athens (2018); Studio Museum in Harlem, New York (2016); Museum of Contemporary Art Chicago, Illinois (2014–15); Peninsula Fine Arts Center, Newport News, Virginia (2011); and David Findlay Jr Gallery, New York (2011).
+His work is held in over 125 public collections including Buffalo AKG Art Museum, New York; Art Institute of Chicago, Illinois; The British Museum, London; Cleveland Museum of Art, Ohio; Detroit Institute of Arts, Michigan; Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC; The Metropolitan Museum of Art, New York; Museum of Contemporary Art, San Diego, California; MFA, Houston, Texas; MoMA, New York; National Museum of African American History and Culture, Washington, DC; Smithsonian American Art Museum, Washington, DC; Storm King Art Center, Mountainville, New York; Studio Museum in Harlem, New York; and Whitney Museum of American Art, New York, among others.

-Hunt is the recipient of numerous awards, among which are the John Simon Guggenheim Memorial Fellowship (1962–63); the Lifetime Achievement Award from the International Sculpture Center (2009); the Fifth Star Award from the City of Chicago (2014); and the Legends and Legacy Award from the Art Institute of Chicago (2022).
+Hunt was the recipient of numerous awards, among which were the John Simon Guggenheim Memorial Fellowship (1962–63); the Lifetime Achievement Award from the International Sculpture Center (2009); the Fifth Star Award from the City of Chicago (2014); and the Legends and Legacy Award from the Art Institute of Chicago (2022).

 Contact us about available Richard Hunt works